 Throughout onboarding, they will be assessing what they expect your product to do and whether or not it is delivering.

-Expectation: My Internal Processes Are What Make Onboarding and Implementation Successful
+Expectation: My Internal Processes Are What Make Onboarding Successful

 Reality check.
 Your customers don’t care about your internal processes.
 Ok that’s harsh, but it’s true.
-What matters to them is the experience they are having day-to-day during the onboarding and implementation process.
+What matters to them is the experience they are having day-to-day during the implementation and onboarding process.

 If your internal processes are running smoothly but your customers have no idea what’s going on with their implementation, you’ve got a disconnect.